radicle-dev/radicle.xyz/_guides/user.md

     rad remote add z6MkvZwzK64f3GuDcAs6dEcje89ddfHkBjS1v9Dkh7aCGq3C --name paxel

 This allows Calyx to keep up with our changes by creating a remote tracking branch in his working copy, that has our main branch as its upstream.
+In other words, it helps us create a `git remote` with the necessary configuration to interact with the Radicle storage copy of the repository.

 <pre class="wide"><code>$ git remote -v
 paxel   rad://z3cyotNHuasWowQ2h4yF9c3tFFdvc/z6MkvZwzK64f3GuDcAs6dEcje89ddfHkBjS1v9Dkh7aCGq3C (fetch)